agrbin/svgtex/README.md

 svgtex
 ======

-Using MathJax and PhantomJS to create LaTeX SVGs on server side with minimum overhead.
+Using MathJax and PhantomJS to create SVGs on server side with minimum overhead.

 MathJax is a great tool!
 Why not use it on a server side too?